 Photo Credit: US National Park Service

 5. Christmas – You can celebrate Yuletide any day of the year with a visit to Christmas.
 The tiny town is in the Upper Peninsula, just outside of Munising.
 It was named for a local factory that produced Christmas ephemera, beginning in 1938.
-The factory is no longer in operation, but you can’t miss the 35 foot Santa Clause that stands along M-28, commemorating the town’s heritage.
+The factory is no longer in operation, but you can’t miss the 35 foot Santa Claus that stands along M-28, commemorating the town’s heritage.
 Today, thousands of people still send bundles of Christmas cards to the post office in neighboring Musising where they’ll stamp them with a Christmas, MI postmark before sending them on their way.